Government support programs for farming businesses and families:

 Customers who are going through the new connection process will be flagged for this subsidy by TasNetworks who will assess eligibility for the subsidy.

-There is information about this policy on the TasNetworks web page, Customer Capital Contributions Policy, or if you wish to find out further information about new connections contact TasNetworks on
+There is information about this policy on the TasNetworks Connections Pricing web page, or if you wish to find out further information about new connections contact TasNetworks on

 1300 12 7777 Monday to Friday 9am – 5pm.